dotlang/language/README.md

 - Function definition specifies a contract which shows input tuple and output tuple.
 If input tuple is named, you must pass a set of input or tuple with the exact same name or an unnamed tuple.
 If input is unnamed, you can pass either unnamed or named tuple.
 ```
 func f(x:int, y:int) -> ...
-;note that even when you have a literal for an input, you must specify name and type.
-func f(t:int =12, y:int) -> ... ; this will be invoked if first argument is 12
-func f(x:int, y:int=6) ... ;this will be invoked if secod argument is 6 or missing
-...
 var g = {x:10, y:12}
-f(g) ; this is not correct. f expects a tuple with x and y not a tuple with another tuple.
+f(g) ; this is not correct. f expects x and y not a tuple with another tuple.
 f(1,9)
-f(x:1, y:9)
-f(@g)
+f(g.x, g.y)
 ```
 - Note that you cannot use optional arguments in a function signature.
 Although you can have multiple functions with the same name:
 ```